eloj/rix-magic/README.md

 Taking a working 16-color "planar lines" file and changing the header to one of the other planar modes results in `COLORIX.EXE` saying "Incompatible Screen File" when trying to load them.

-Curiously, `RIXLATE.EXE` seems capable of reading type 2 images (planar fields).
+Curiously, `RIXLATE.EXE` is capable of reading type 2 images (planar fields).
+Verified by converting a type 4 to a type 2, which then displays correctly.

 ## Usage